What does a Systems Integrator do?

 Responsibilities:

-- Design, implement, and maintain integrated systems solutions.
+- Design, implement, and manage integrated systems and technologies to support business operations.

-- Collaborate with cross-functional teams to understand system requirements and develop integration strategies.
+- Collaborate with cross-functional teams including IT, engineering, and business units to understand system requirements and needs.

-- Develop and maintain system documentation and technical specifications.
+- Develop and maintain system documentation, including system architectures, technical specifications, and user manuals.

 Qualifications